liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/15-add-offline-mode-android.markdown

 failure method call with a call to the `error` method inherited from `BaseCacheListener` (see the listener section above for an explanation of this method).
-For the `error` method's arguments, you can retrieve the exception from the event, and define a string to use as the user action.
+For the `error` method's arguments, you can retrieve the exception from the event and define a string to use as the user action.
 For example, to support offline mode the `onFailure` method in `AddBookmarkInteractor` takes a `BookmarkEvent` instead of a `BasicEvent`.
-Also, the method's `error` call defines the “ADD_BOOKMARK” string to indicate that the error occurred while trying to add a bookmark to the server:
+Also, the method's `error` call defines the "ADD_BOOKMARK" string to indicate that the error occurred while trying to add a bookmark to the server:

     @Override public void onFailure(BookmarkEvent event) {